Danielle Laraque-Arena

-Danielle Laraque-Arena is an American pediatrician, academician and administrator.
-She is currently a senior scholar-in-residence at the New York Academy of Medicine.
-Prior to her role at the academy, she was a professor at Einstein College and the Mount Sinai School of Medicine, as well as chair of the pediatrics department at Maimonides Medical Center.
-From 2016 to 2018, Laraque-Arena served as president of State University of New York Upstate Medical University, succeeding Gregory Eastwood as the first woman to be president.
-In that role, she also served as CEO of the Upstate Health System.
+Danielle Laraque-Arena is an American physician, academic, and administrator.
+A prolific and internationally renown pediatrician, she is currently a Professor of Clinical Epidemiology and Pediatrics at the Columbia University Mailman School of Public Health and a Senior Scholar-in-Residence at the New York Academy of Medicine.

+Previously, Laraque-Arena was a professor at the Albert Einstein College of Medicine and the Mount Sinai School of Medicine, as well as chair of the pediatrics department at Maimonides Medical Center.
+From 2016 to 2018, she served as President of State University of New York Upstate Medical University, succeeding Gregory Eastwood as the first woman to hold office.
+In this capacity, she concurrently served as Chief Executive Officer of the Upstate Health System.

-Laraque-Arena was born in Haiti and moved with her family to the United States in the early 1960s.
-She graduated from the University of California, Los Angeles with a medical doctorate; she then fulfilled a postdoctoral internship and residency at the Children's Hospital of Philadelphia.
-She has spent most of her career in New York City.
+Throughout her career, she has published over 120 peer-reviewed monographs, articles, and educational pamphlets including the Principles of Global Child Health: Education and Research (AAP Books, 2019), Ending the War Against Children: The Rights of Children to Live Free of Violence (Elsevier, 2021), and Leadership at the Intersection of Gender & Race in Healthcare and Science: Case Studies and Tools (Routledge, 2022).

 Early life and education

 Danielle Laraque-Arena was born along with two brothers in Port-au-Prince, Haiti, daughter of Paul and Marcelle Laraque.
 Her grandparents ran a pharmacy, and her grandfather was a physician.
 Her father was a poet, activist, and critic of Haitian president François Duvalier.
 He fled Haiti for Spain in 1960 when Duvalier's police were targeting political dissidents.
-He moved to the United States in 1961; Marcelle joined him in 1962, and their children and a grandmother joined them soon afterward, when Danielle was 7 years old.
+He then immigrated to the United States in 1961; Marcelle joined him in 1962, and their children and a grandmother joined them soon afterward, when Danielle was 7 years old.
 The family lived in Queens in New York City.
 There her father initially worked as a parking attendant at New York University and her mother became a clerk at the United Nations.

 Her father took night classes to earn a bachelor's degree and took a job at Fordham Preparatory School, teaching Latin and Spanish.
-Because of the job, Danielle and her brother attended the related Fordham University for free.
-She spent her third year at the University of Leeds in England, and finished her fourth year and earned a bachelor's degree in chemistry in 1976 at the University of California at Los Angeles (UCLA).
-She then received a full scholarship to UCLA's medical school, where she earned a medical doctorate.
-During this time, she worked at Martin Luther King Jr. Community Hospital in Watts, which served Watts and Compton, both poor areas of greater Los Angeles.
-Afterward, she underwent a postdoctoral internship and residency at the Children's Hospital of Philadelphia.
+His position afforded Laraque-Arena tuition free enrollment at Fordham University, which she attended for two years.
+She spent her third year abroad at the University of Leeds in England, later transferring to the University of California, Los Angeles, where she earned a B.S. in Chemistry in 1976.
+She then received a full-tuition scholarship to the David Geffen School of Medicine at UCLA, where she earned a Doctorate of Medicine.